anyWareSculpture/playground/angular-socket-io-im/README.md

 ## Running it

-First, grab the dependencies with npm:
+1) Install node libraries with npm:

     npm install

+2) We also need global dependencies: npm install -g bower
+(..or add node_modules/.bin to your PATH)

+3) Install client libraries with bower

+    cd public
+    bower install

-Then run the app like so:
+3) Run the app like so:

     node app.js